 Geddes is remembered with such reverence in India because his designs considered local context and tradition alongside being aware development needs.

 American Urban theorist Lewis Mumford, who Geddes met in 1923, wrote: “Few observers have shown more sympathy…with the religious and social practices of the Hindus...”
 Geddes believed that Eastern philosophy more readily conceived of “life as a whole” therefore “civic beauty in India has existed at all levels, from humble homes and simple shrines to palaces magnificent and temples sublime.”

-An extract form his Bombay Town Planning Act 0f 1915 reveals the heart in his thinking:
+An extract from his Bombay Town Planning Act of 1915 reveals the heart in his thinking:

 - Preservation of human life and energy, rather than superficial beautification

 - Promoting trade and commerce

 - Preserving historic buildings and buildings of religious significance